Contact Us and FAQs

 What are your fees?

-My standard fee is $160 per 45-50 minute session.
-My associates' (AJ and Mari) standard fee is $130 per 45-50 minute session.
+Georgie's standard fee is $200 per 45-50 minute session.
+My associates' standard fee is $150 for Individuals and $175 for Couples per 45-50 minute session.
 We take debit and credit cards, as well as HSA/FSA cards.
-You are also welcome to pay in cash or check if necessary, however card payments are most preferred.
+You are also welcome to pay in cash or by check if necessary, however card payments are most preferred.

-We all offer a "sliding scale" (lower fee) for those who have financial need.
+We all offer reduced fees via a sliding scale for those who have financial need.
 Please let us know if this is something that could be helpful for you.

 Do you take insurance?

 Our practice does not take insurance and we are not pursuing becoming an "in-network provider" for any insurance panels.
-Some of us may be able to provide a "superbill" as documentation of payment via HSA/FSA card, and it can also serve to be to be reimbursed as an "out of network," or OON provider if you have a PPO (not an HMO or MediCal).
+We can provide a "superbill" as documentation of payment via HSA/FSA card, and it can also serve to be to be reimbursed as an "out of network," or OON provider if you have a PPO (not an HMO or MediCal).
 More information on how this works can be provided, however the best course of action is to contact your insurance company and ask the following questions:

 If I am seeking a letter for hormones or surgery or other medical transition steps, do you provide this?
 What does that process look like?